adikalon/underch/README.md

 * Lava Crack generate permanent fire instead of lava source
 * Obscurite removed
 * Reduced the amount of slime and dynamic blocks
+* Added powerful but balanced tools, armor and arrows
 * Localization added

 ## Layers